Host a BAI: College

 Background

-Arts Intern for BAI Alumni offers early career opportunities for skilled college students from diverse backgrounds who are interested in arts careers and may otherwise lack access to such vital experiences without this paid opportunity.
+Bloomberg Arts Internship (BAI) College offers early career opportunities for skilled college students from diverse backgrounds who are interested in arts careers and may otherwise lack access to such vital experiences without this paid opportunity.

-The program creates a transformative bridge for Bloomberg Arts Internship (BAI) alumni to opportunities at performing and visual arts organizations in Baltimore, Boston, New York City, Philadelphia, and Washington DC.
+The program creates a transformative bridge for alumni of our Bloomberg Arts Internship Summer program for high school students to opportunities at performing and visual arts organizations during the summer after their sophomore or junior year of college.
+We partner with arts organizations in Baltimore, Boston, New York City, Philadelphia, and Washington, D.C.
 This pathway deepens their connections to the arts sector and advances their professional development while bringing fresh perspectives to host organizations.

 Mentored by arts leaders across key departments within partner institutions, interns gain practical experience, tackling meaningful projects with a professional approach.
 Within specific timelines, supervisors encourage students to take initiative and shape projects with original thinking/new ideas – all while earning a competitive wage.